Oyindaol/ScrabbleBoardGame/README.md

 - Design of Scrabble move generation algorithm/method.

 ### December 5, 2022
-- Addition of multiple game level undo and redo feature.
+- Addition of multiple game level undo and redo features.
 - Save and load features.
 - Creation of custom boards.